A Non-Profit 501(c)(3) Organization

 Posted: May 2024

 Scout has come a long way in a few short weeks.
 He loves his ride to work in the car every day.
-His beautiful face attracts admirers when we stop at
+His beautiful face attracts admirers when we stop

-a red light.
+at a red light.
 We have a new Forever Home lined up for Scout starting this weekend.

 Yesterday evening, Scout was able to "Pay it Forward" in a big way.
 We went out to help in the search for another dog who has been missing for

 several days in a very busy and built-up neighborhood.
-Shilah is a young collie mix who was adopted from a litter born after her mother, Willow, was
+Shilah is a young collie mix who was adopted from a litter born after her mother, Willow,

-pet-sitter had thought the dog looked so well behaved that she didn't need a leash for a walk with a stranger in a strange landscape!).
+away.
+(The pet-sitter had thought the dog looked so well behaved that she didn't need a leash for a walk with a stranger in a strange landscape!).

 Shilah's family turned around and drove 400 miles back home to search for their dog.
-Posters went up all over the place, reports were made to animal
+Posters went up all over the place, reports were made to

-was wearing a collar with ID tags.
+chipped and was wearing a collar with ID tags.
 On the negative side, traffic, traffic, traffic.

 We advised the family to park one of their cars nearby so that the familiar scent would anchor Shilah to that area.
 Shilah was sighted a couple of